Allegis Law Logo

 Share Repurchase

-When a company buys back shares that exceed a specific threshold, it can disqualify all the shares issued up to one year prior to the buyback, and a yearlong blackout period in which all shares issued after the buyback are disqualified may apply.
+When a company buys back shares that exceed a specific threshold, it can disqualify all the shares issued up to one year prior to the buyback, and a year-long blackout period in which all shares issued after the buyback are disqualified may apply.

 Change in Business Model